 Cheating will not be tolerated in this course.
-Cheating includes, but is not limited to copying or representing the work of others as your own (i.e., plagiarism), stealing quizzes or exams, and copying the questions or answers of quizzes or exams.
-Any cheating will be dealt with according to the discretion of the instructor.
-The minimum punishment will be a failure grade for an assignment.
-More dire punishment may include a failure grade for the course and expulsion from the university.
+Cheating includes, but is not limited to copying or representing the work of others as your own (i.e., plagiarism), stealing quizzes or exams, passing to others quiz or exam answers, and copying the questions or answers of quizzes or exams.
+Any evidence of cheating will be turned over to the Dean of Students.
+Punishment may include a failure grade for the course and expulsion from the university.
 Please see the university's Code of Student Conduct for information regarding this policy.